about

 Chaoning Zhang, Chenshuang Zhang, Junha Song, John Seon Keun Yi, and In So Kweon

-In International Joint Conference on Artificial Intelligence (IJCAI), 2023.
+In the International Joint Conference on Artificial Intelligence (IJCAI), 2023.

 [arXiv], [slide]